 Anita Kerwin-Nye, Director of Strategy and Engagement at YHA said: “It’s an honour and a privilege to receive the award as it recognises the commitment and dedication of all YHA staff – both in hostel and behind the scenes, to delivering the very best experience for schools who choose to stay with us.”

 Last year almost 100,000 primary and secondary school children stayed on school trips with YHA.
 We operate more than 150 youth hostels through England and Wales in cities, towns, coastal and National Park locations, with more than 80 of them Learning Outside the Classroom (LOtC) accredited; the most of any UK school trip provider.

 Research has shown that children from lower socio-economic groups, and those with special educational needs and disabilities are less likely to visit the countryside or undertake rural leisure pursuits.

-To enable schools to provide the opportunity for outdoor travel and adventure to all their students, our Educational Breaks support programme support young people aged between 8 and 18 who are eligible for Pupil Premium and have additional social challenges.
-Up to 10 young people in a group can apply for a two-night supported break at a Youth Hostel.
-The current round of applications to YHA’s Educational Breaks programme is open until 31st January 2019.
+To enable schools to provide the opportunity for outdoor travel and adventure to all their students, our Educational Breaks support programmes support young people aged between 8 and 18 who are eligible for Pupil Premium and have additional social challenges.
+Up to 10 young people in a group can apply for a two-night supported break at a youth hostel.

 Highlighting the importance of young people having the opportunity to access travel and adventure in the outdoors, we recently launched The Adventure Effect campaign.
 At the heart of the campaign is a film which features a social experiment highlighting the impact of young people not having the opportunity to access travel and the outdoors.

-To book your next residential school trip or apply for Educational Breaks support, visit the Groups website.
+To book your next residential school trip, visit the Groups website.